oddbird/sassdoc-theme-herman/README.md

 ### 0.5.2: UNRELEASED

-- Change absolute `@see` links to relative paths, so wer're not assuming a root URL for the styleguide.
+- Change absolute `@see` links to relative paths, so we're not assuming a root URL for the styleguide.

 ### 0.5.1: 2016-12-13